 Somewhat similarly, the American family has also changed dramatically in a relatively short period of time.
 Forty years ago, most children lived with a married mother and father who had never been married to anyone else and their pure biological siblings.
 Today, most children grow up in single-parent, stepparent, adoptive, or grandparent-headed households.

-The dedicated Hoffman Estates custody lawyers at the Law Offices of Martin Delaney are committed to your family’s success, regardless of its size, composition, or background.
+The dedicated Hoffman Estates custody lawyers at Andrea Heckman Law are committed to your family’s success, regardless of its size, composition, or background.
 As such, we work hard to find long-lasting, cost-effective solutions which benefit your family now and in the future.
 We also ensure that the solutions we propose uphold your legal and financial rights.